MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 Currently, the data output from your Stream Analytics job is stored in a blob.
 In real life, you might prefer to view the output in a more convenient form, such as in a chart that's updated in real time.
 You could accomplish that by writing an application that monitors the blob and charts the data, or, better yet, by directing the output to an event hub and writing an application that subscribes to events from the event hub.

 Microsoft recognizes that not everyone wants to write applications, and has provided an alternative in the form of [Microsoft Power BI](https://powerbi.microsoft.com/).
 With Power BI, you can create dashboards that render output from Stream Analytics jobs without writing any code.
 The connection between Azure and Power BI is currently offered only as a preview and is subject to certain limitations, but soon the two will be making beautiful music together in the hands of data scientists.

+<a name="Summary"></a>
+## Summary ##

+Azure Stream Analytics is a powerful tool for analyzing live data streams from IoT devices or anything else that's capable of transmitting data.
+In this lab, you got a first-hand look at Stream Analytics as well as Azure event hubs.
+Among other things, you learned how to:

+- Create an Azure event hub and use it as a Stream Analytics input
+- Create a shared access signature that allows event hubs to be called securely using REST APIs
+- Create a Stream Analytics job and test queries on sample data streams
+- Create a Stream Analytics job and perform queries on live data streams
+- Create a rule that detects anomalies in streaming data
+- Use that rule to record anomalies in Azure blobs

+One drawback to hard-coding rules into Stream Analytics is that rules don't "learn" from the data streams, which can lead to false positives in anomaly detection.
+If this concerns you, read the article entitled [Anomaly Detection – Using Machine Learning to Detect Abnormalities in Time Series Data](http://blogs.technet.com/b/machinelearning/archive/2014/11/05/anomaly-detection-using-machine-learning-to-detect-abnormalities-in-time-series-data.aspx) in the Azure team's Machine Learning blog.
+In it, they present an anomaly detection service accessible through a REST API that uses Azure Machine Learning to learn from the data presented to it.
+Imagine combining the power of Stream Analytics to extract information from real-time data streams with the power of Azure Machine Learning to learn from that information and refine the analytics on the fly.
+This is precisely the type of solution that Microsoft Azure empowers you to build!

 ---